Jayesh-11/jump/README.md

-A CLI tool that lets you start doing DSA problems practice offline.
-You know like in you own IDE and offline and free.
+A CLI tool that lets you practice DSA problems offline, fast and in your own IDE.
+Free forever.